-Dual-step tinctures, also referred to double-step tinctures, are when a second step is added to single-step tinctures where the herbs are used again to produce a liquid extract that contains more water soluble nutrients and constituents.
+Dual-step tinctures, also referred to as double-step tinctures and dual-stage tinctures, are when a second step is added to a single-step tinctures meaning the herbs are used again to produce a liquid extract that contains more water soluble nutrients and constituents.

 Making dual-step tinctures can also be done by an easy do-it-yourself process for homemade tinctures by reusing the marc a second time.
 This is done by using low ABV in both the first and second steps, since the purpose of dual-step is pull additional nutrients and constituents that didn't become extracted due to their saturation in the first step.